 Stepping away from her rental car, she stood before the sorry-excuse-for-a-house and prayed she had the wrong address.
-Yet the rusty digits on the letterbox confirmed she was in fact where she was meant to be.
-One of the digits gave an obstinate rattle in the wind, but nevertheless came loose, swinging upside down to appear as a six instead of a nine.
+Yet the rusty digits on the letterbox confirmed she was where she was meant to be.
+One of the digits gave an obstinate rattle in the wind but nevertheless came loose, swinging upside down to appear as a six instead of a nine.
 It mocked her as it squeaked back and forth on one screw.

 The wind picked up, whipping her hair about her head.
 Loose sheets on the corrugated tin roof of the house flapped and clanged, sending a desolate cry to the world.
 Miserable grimy windows stared unblinkingly from the lop-sided porch.
 Drab grey paint peeled from the weatherboard siding as if the house were attempting to shed its skin and create for itself a new identity.

 Shivering, she wrapped her thin cardigan tightly around her waist and surveyed the rest of the property.
 The yard consisted of neglected knee-high grass and not much else, while enormous karri trees stood sentinel at the rear, rising and looming, as if daring her to think harshly of the place.